Are you a victim or survivor of domestic or sexual violence?

 - Stalking: Are you being stalked?
 Stalking is a series of actions that make you feel afraid or in danger.
 Stalking is serious, often violent, and can escalate over time.

-- Crime Victims Compensation: The Oregon Crime Victim's Compensation Program provides a way to ease the financial losses of the victim and the victim's family as a result of violent crimes.
+The Oregon Crime Victims' Compensation Program provides a way to ease the financial burden for victims of violent crime and their families.

 - Victim Assistance Programs (VAP): County operated CVAPs ensure that victims are aware of their constitutional and statutory rights and are able to actively participate in the criminal justice process.
 Contact a VAP.

 - Victim Information and Notification Everyday (VINE): VINE will tell you if an offender is in the custody of the Oregon Department of Corrections, Oregon Youth Authority or a county jail and will give you other important custody and/or probation information.
 VINE will also let you leave a phone number where you want to be called automatically when that offender is released, transferred, escapes, dies, or has a change in parole or probation status.
 Learn how to use VINE

 - Oregon Legal Aid has resources for legal protection from domestic and sexual abuse and stalking.

 - Learn how to file a restraining order.